----- Upper value of the neutral range above which could potentinally indicate "cheap" currencies ---- Lower value of the neutral range below which could potentinally indicate "rich" currencies As of 9/30/20 | Source: GMO As a final comment on EM currency valuation, we also consider the current valuation of major DM currencies.
+- ---- Upper value of the neutral range above which could potentinally indicate "cheap" currencies - ---- Lower value of the neutral range below which could potentinally indicate "rich" currencies As of 12/31/20 | Source: GMO As a final comment on EM currency valuation, we also consider the current valuation of major DM currencies.
 This is useful to the extent that EM currencies as a complex often present a high beta trade opportunity vs. DM.
-While our process is focused on EM relative value by design, we do need to consider the secular valuation of major DM currencies to ensure that a secular move of major DM currencies against EM as a complex does not negatively affect EM relative value currency opportunities.
-In this regard, when we consider a similar valuation model for EUR and CAD valuation, we find these to be currently in neutral territory.
+While our process is focused on EM relative value by design, we do need to consider the overall valuation of major DM currencies to ensure that a secular move of major DM currencies against EM as a complex does not negatively affect EM relative value currency opportunities.
+In this regard, when we consider valuations using a similar model for EUR and CAD, we find them to be in neutral territory currently.
 Neither currency is overvalued relative to historic norms, suggesting that a continued focus on EM currency relative valuation is reasonable given current valuations.
-As for emerging market local interest rates, we consider differentials in real yields to gauge the relative attractiveness of EM against developed markets (see Exhibit 6, below).
-In this regard, the story that has been in place for many quarters (years, actually) remains as we can still see a substantial positive gap between EM and developed market real yields.
-That gap remained unchanged during the third quarter as emerging real yields remained steady at 1.98%.
-Real yields remained steady in Q3; nominal yields produced subdued gains when compared to the previous quarter's rally, while inflation forecasts remain low in most emerging market countries given falling global demand.
-The spread between EM and U.S. real yields has widened during the quarter, to 278 bps.
-While this spread had been fairly stable for several years running, the 5-year average of this spread rose to 220 bps from 218 bps at the end of Q3.
-By our calculations, the real yield in the U.S. fell to -0.8% in September from -0.4% in June, and while the European real yield remains firmly in negative territory, the Japanese real yield remained positive for a second consecutive quarter.
-EXHIBIT 6: INFLATION-ADJUSTED BOND YIELDS
+As for emerging market local interest rates, we consider differentials in real yields to gauge the relative attractiveness of EM against developed markets (see Exhibit 6).
+In this regard, the story that has been in place for many quarters (years, actually) remains as we can still see a substantial positive gap between EM and DM real yields.
+That gap tightened during the quarter as emerging real yields fell by 42 bps to 1.5%.
+Real yields fell in Q4; nominal yields produced gains when compared to the subdued performance of the previous quarter, while inflation forecasts increased in most EM countries as global demand picked up following the decline shaped by the global Covid-19 pandemic.
+The spread between EM and U.S. real yields tightened by 33 bps during the quarter, to 246 bps.
+While this spread had been fairly stable for several years running, the 5-year average of this spread rose slightly to 221 bps from 220 bps at the end of Q4.
+By our calculations, the real yield in the U.S. fell to -0.9% in December from -0.8% in September, and while the European real yield remains firmly in negative territory, the Japanese real yield remained positive for a third consecutive quarter.

-As of 9/30/20 | Source: GMO Disclaimer The views expressed are the views and understanding of the Emerging Country Debt team through the period ending September 2020 and are subject to change at any time based on market and other conditions.
+As of 12/31/20 | Source: GMO Disclaimer The views expressed are the views and understanding of the Emerging Country Debt team through the period ending December2020 and are subject to change at any time based on market and other conditions.
 While all reasonable effort has been taken to ensure accuracy, no representation or warranty for accuracy is provided nor should be assumed.
 This is not an offer or solicitation for the purchase or sale of any security and should not be construed as such.
 References to specific securities and issuers are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations to purchase or sell such securities.
-Copyright © 2020 by GMO LLC.
+Copyright © 2021 by GMO LLC.
 All rights reserved.